stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 risk of breaking my mental pattern of where I was; hence I had better not attempt it unless I could think of some way of leaving a visible trail behind me.
 Just how to leave a trail would be quite a problem, and I ransacked my mind for a solution.
-There seemed to be nothing about my person which could leave a mark on anything, nor any material which I could scatter&mdash;or minutely subdivide and scatter.
+There seemed to be nothing about my person which could leave a mark on anything, nor any material which I could scatter--or minutely subdivide and scatter.

   My pen had no effect on the invisible wall, and I could not lay a trail of my precious food tablets.
-Even had I been willing to spare the latter, there would not have been even nearly enough&mdash;besides which the small pellets would have instantly sunk from sight in the thin mud.
-I searched my pockets for an old-fashioned notebook&mdash;often used unofficially on Venus despite the quick rotting-rate of paper in the planet&rsquo;s atmosphere&mdash;whose pages I could tear up and scatter, but could find none.
+Even had I been willing to spare the latter, there would not have been even nearly enough--besides which the small pellets would have instantly sunk from sight in the thin mud.
+I searched my pockets for an old-fashioned notebook--often used unofficially on Venus despite the quick rotting-rate of paper in the planet's atmosphere--whose pages I could tear up and scatter, but could find none.
 It was obviously impossible to tear the tough, thin metal of this revolving decay-proof record scroll, nor did my clothing offer any possibilities.
-In Venus&rsquo;s peculiar atmosphere I could not safely spare my stout leather suit, and underwear had been eliminated because of the climate.
+In Venus's peculiar atmosphere I could not safely spare my stout leather suit, and underwear had been eliminated because of the climate.

   I tried to smear mud on the smooth, invisible walls after squeezing it as dry as possible, but found that it slipped from sight as quickly as did the height-testing handfuls I had previously thrown.
-Finally I drew out my knife and attempted to scratch a line on the glassy, phantom surface&mdash;something I could recognise with my hand, even though I would not have the advantage of seeing it from afar.
+Finally I drew out my knife and attempted to scratch a line on the glassy, phantom surface--something I could recognise with my hand, even though I would not have the advantage of seeing it from afar.
 It was useless, however, for the blade made not the slightest impression on the baffling, unknown material.

   Frustrated in all attempts to blaze a trail, I again sought the round central chamber through memory.
 It seemed easier to get back to this room than to steer a definite, predetermined course away from it, and I had little difficulty in finding it anew.
-This time I listed on my record scroll every turn I made&mdash;drawing a crude hypothetical diagram of my route, and marking all diverging corridors.
+This time I listed on my record scroll every turn I made--drawing a crude hypothetical diagram of my route, and marking all diverging corridors.
 It was, of course, maddeningly slow work when everything had to be determined by touch, and the possibilities of error were infinite; but I believed it would pay in the long run.